Macedonian Ruins

 Therefore I say to you, all things for which you pray and ask [imperative], believe that you have received them, and they will be granted you.
 (Mark 11:24 brackets mine)

-Going back to my earlier analogy, there may be times when we, as citizens, have an issue with authorities such as officials at City Hall.
-The people who fill those civic positions actually work for the citizens and are often referred to as civil or public servants.
-It may require persistence on our part to motivate them to act on our behalf as many have forgotten who the servant is and who the public are.
-There may even be times when we need to take them to court in order to be heard and to receive what is rightfully ours.
-Their slowness or unwillingness to respond to our petitions does not of necessity make them evil or wicked—even though we might feel that way about them.
+Going back to my earlier analogy, there may be times when we, as citizens, have an issue with authorities, such as officials at City Hall.
+The people who fill those civic positions work for the citizens and are often referred to as civil or public servants.
+It may require persistence on our part to motivate them to act on our behalf, as many have forgotten who the servant is and who the public are.
+There may even be times when we need to take them to court to be heard and to receive what is rightfully ours.
+Their slowness or unwillingness to respond to our petitions does not, of necessity, make them evil—even though we might feel that way about them.
 They may simply feel that their agenda or routines are more important.
-I suspect that when they get to know us and our persistence, their reluctance or slowness in future interactions would diminish.
-Or, alternatively, if we approach them knowing who we are, and assert the authority we have as sons of the Most High, that this should motivate them.
+I suspect that when they get to know us and our persistence, their reluctance or slowness in future interactions will diminish.
+Alternatively, if we approach them knowing who we are and assert the authority we have as sons of the Most High, this should motivate them.

-There may be occasion when, because of the unrighteous actions, judgments, or influences of these heavenly beings, we need to present our case before the divine assembly, or Heavenly court, asking the Father to intervene on our behalf.
-Eventually they, too, will know the authority we exercise, and rather than having us believe that we serve them, they will act more quickly on our behalf.
+There may be occasions when, because of the unrighteous actions, judgments, or influences of these heavenly beings, we need to present our case before the divine assembly or Heavenly court, asking the Father to intervene on our behalf.
+Eventually, they, too, will know the authority we exercise, and rather than having us believe that we serve them, they will act more quickly on our behalf.
 If it took forty years to remove the slave mentality from the Israelites, how long will it take us to change our thinking?
-Are we confident in our position in Christ or are we “of little faith”?
+Are we confident in our position in Christ, or are we “of little faith”?

 Jesus did say that we are wise if we do the things he tells us to do and foolish if we do not.